nohamcased/semmelweis-handwashing/README.md

 ## 8. A Bootstrap analysis of Semmelweis handwashing data
 <p>It reduced the proportion of deaths by around 8 percentage points!
 From 10% on average to just 2% (which is still a high number by modern standards). </p>
-<p>To get a feeling for the uncertainty around how much handwashing reduces mortalities we could look at a confidence interval (here calculated using the bootstrap method).</p>
+<p>To get a feeling for the uncertainty around how much handwashing reduces mortalities I could look at a confidence interval (here calculated using the bootstrap method).</p>

 ```
 # A bootstrap analysis of the reduction of deaths due to handwashing